Displaying 1 - 30 of 44

 Healthy Moms, Healthy Babies Pilot Project

-With funding provided through Governor Whitmer’s Healthy Moms, Healthy Babies initiative, YPL will evaluate the effectiveness of a pilot program to allow MIHP provider agencies to bill for additional services and care coordination for families with high levels of need for basic services.
-Providers will receive reimbursement for an additional home visit, longer home visits, care coordination services, and a discharge assessment.
-Key outcomes include social determinants of health, such as food security, financial stability, education, employment, treatment for mental health symptoms, treatment...
+With funding provided through Governor Whitmer’s Healthy Moms, Healthy Babies initiative, YPL evaluated the effectiveness of a pilot program to allow MIHP provider agencies to bill for additional services and care coordination for families with high levels of need for basic services.
+Providers received reimbursement for an additional home visit, longer home visits, care coordination services, and a discharge assessment.
+Key outcomes included social determinants of health, such as food security, financial stability, education, employment, treatment for mental health symptoms, treatment for subs...

 Career and Technical Education in Kalamazoo